Application

 class Application

-An Application represents a single melonJS game.
-An Application is responsible for updating (each frame) all the related object status and draw them.
+An Application represents a single melonJS game, and is responsible for updating (each frame) all the related object status and draw them.

 See: game